 The taverna owner was taken aside for questioning as we mused on this new practice of swooping on hard working folk.
 These days when you go to a taverna the first thing you may be offered is a receipt!

-This was not the case last night when we climbed the stairs to a tiny covered terrace peppersoverlooking a different and very protected harbour.
+This was not the case last night when we climbed the stairs to a tiny covered terrace overlooking a different and very protected harbour.
 A burly fisherman and his son attended to us in the manner of feeding stray cats whilst grandma and friends lounged at gossip-central by the door.

 The very fresh calamari was superb.
 This time our near midnight visitors were a trio of Welsh sailors, eager for local knowledge as they planned a route back to Athens for a crew member.
 It was an altogether refreshing and receipt free evening and yet another which will feed our winter thinking.